-When Would You Get The Test?
+When Would You Get the Test?

-It can be done during an appointment with your doctor.
-He’ll use a handheld device called an ophthalmoscope to look into your eyes.
-There are two kinds of ophthalmoscopes.
-The one that looks a bit like a telescope is called a panoptic.
+They’ll use a device called an ophthalmoscope to look into your eyes.
+There are two types of ophthalmoscopes.
+One looks a bit like a telescope and is called a panoptic.
 The traditional type of ophthalmoscope is more compact and is called a standard head.
-The test is a routine part of an eye exam.

 How Is an Ophthalmoscopy Done?

+This depends on the type of ophthalmoscopy your doctor uses.
 There are three main types:

 Indirect ophthalmoscopy: This exam uses an indirect ophthalmoscope.
 It’s worn on the doctor's head and looks a lot like a miner's light.
 Your doctor will have you lie down or sit in a reclined position.
-He’ll hold your eye open while shining the light into your eyes.
-This method lets your doctor to get a much better look at the entire retina, including the front portions which are hard to see with the other methods.
+They’ll hold your eye open while shining the light into your eyes.
+This method lets your doctor get a much better look at the entire retina, including the front portions that are hard to see with other methods.
 This can be combined with another exam technique called scleral depression.
 It brings the far edges of the retina into view so your doctor can see if there are any tears or if it’s detached.

-Slit-lamp ophthalmoscopy: In this exam, you'll sit in a chair in front of an instrument called a slit-lamp microscope.
-A slit lamp is a high-intensity light.
-Your doctor will have you rest your chin and forehead on something to keep your head steady.
-Then he'll use the microscope and a tiny lens to look into your eye.
+Slit-lamp biomicroscopy: A similar type of exam is called slit-lamp biomicroscopy.
+For this exam, you'll sit in a chair in front of an instrument called a slit-lamp microscope.
+A slit lamp is a high-intensity light with several pieces of equipment combined into one device.
+It includes a binocular microscope on a base that moves in an arc, an adjustable light source, and a frame to rest your head on.
+The frame holds it steady during the exam.
 What the doctor sees is similar to indirect ophthalmoscopy, but the images are much bigger.

 How Long Is the Exam and Does It Hurt?